-As one of the few black women that have served in the C-Suite of a large-scale Silicon Valley-based company, Jotaka is a passionate advocate for increased diversity and impact metrics in the tech sector.
+As one of the few black women that has served in the C-Suite of a Silicon Valley based company, Jotaka is a passionate advocate for increased diversity and impact metrics in the tech sector.
 Committed to social impact and social justice; Jotaka serves as a board advisor to several tech start-up companies including Maker’s Row, Inc.; Gauge, Inc., Tech Dojo, and Hustle, Inc.

 In 2004, Jotaka directed the national lobby and international advocacy campaign against the juvenile death penalty in the United States.
 Those efforts contributed to the 2005 landmark US Supreme Court decision Roper v.
 Simmons which abolished the juvenile death penalty in the United States and was supported by an amicus brief signed by more than 50 nations.